-50. ...veteran is presumed, in the absence of evidence to the contrary, to have established that an injury or disease is a service-related injury or disease, ... if it is demonstrated that the injury or disease or its aggravation was incurred in the course of:

-(g) the performance by the member or veteran of any duties that exposed the member or veteran to an environmental hazard that might reasonably have caused the injury or disease or its aggravation.
+- 50. ... a veteran is presumed, in the absence of evidence to the contrary, to have established that an injury or disease is a service-related injury or disease, ... if it is demonstrated that the injury or disease or its aggravation was incurred in the course of: - (g) the performance by the member or veteran of any duties that exposed the member or veteran to an environmental hazard that might reasonably have caused the injury or disease or its aggravation.

-The American National Library of Medicine's 15th Report on Carcinogens states that: "Carbon tetrachloride is, reasonably anticipated to be a human carcinogen."
-Therefore, in its simplest form, para 50 could be interpreted as veterans who were exposed to Carbon Tetrachloride and developed prostate cancer, are presumed to have established a service-related injury.
+This places the onus on VAC to show "evidence to the contrary", as opposed to veterans proving that their cancer is service-related.
+For example, The American National Library of Medicine's 15th Report on Carcinogens states that: "Carbon tetrachloride is, reasonably anticipated to be a human carcinogen."
+Therefore, in its simplest form, para 50 should be interpreted as veterans who were exposed to Carbon Tetrachloride and developed prostate cancer, are presumed to have established a service-related injury.
+However this has not always been the case in the past. - why not?

-However this doesn't seem to be the case.
-For example, decision 100002226018, appears to place more weight on the fact that a Pension Medical Advisor (April 03, 2013), consulted multiple research articles and could not find research connecting prostate cancer to Carbon Tetrachloride.
+A specific example of this is decision 100002226018, which places more weight on the fact that a Pension Medical Advisor could not find research connecting prostate cancer to Carbon Tetrachloride.
 Clearly the fact that they didn't find research connecting the two doesn't mean that Carbon Tetrachloride does not cause prostate cancer.
 From the average veteran's perspective this does not appear to be "evidence to the contrary" as required by para 50.
-On the contrary, this suggests that the onus remains on the veteran to prove that their cancer was service-related without the service-related presumption granted by para 50.
+Quite the opposite, this suggests that the onus remains on the veteran to prove that their cancer was service-related without the service-related presumption granted by para 50. - why is this?

-2. Case law
+2. Case law - Judicial Precedent

 I think we can safely say, that when it comes to injuries sustained in the field, that no two injuries are the same.
-Generally, the same can't be said about a particular cancer that resulted from exposure to specific carcinogen.
-In this case veterans' delayed injures are, for all intents and purposes, identical.
+Hence applying the legal doctrine of stare decisis or judicial precedent is not possible given that each case is very different.
+Generally, the same can't be said when it comes to veterans with cancer.

+Cases, involving veterans with cancer, are identical; when the veterans develop the same cancer from exposure to the same chemicals.
 So, why treat them as if they were uniquely different?
 Why force every veteran to present the same research papers showing that Carbon Tetrachloride, for example, causes cancer?
-Similarly, when the VRAB accepts that a veteran's particular cancer was caused by their exposure to a specific chemical, why force all veterans in the same situation to present the same arguments?
+Similarly, when the VRAB accepts that a veteran's particular cancer was caused by their exposure to a specific chemical, why force all veterans in the same situation to present the same arguments to other VRAB members?
+VRAB is a Quasi-Judicial Tribunal.
+As such VRAB should be applying judicial precedent where appropriate.
+If they did it would dramatically speed up the process and reduce the current backlog.